morganey-lang/morganey-gradle-plugin/CONTRIBUTING.md

 1. IntelliJ 2016.X.X Community Stable
 2. Install All Dependencies
 3. cd plugin-Test
-4. Run gradle idea
+4. Run ./gradlew idea
-5. Run gradle build From IDEA Terminal
+5. Run ./gradlew build From IDEA Terminal
 6. A JAR Containing All Morganey Files In The Project Will Be Outputted To build/libs

 ## Test Project Build Instructions From Command Line